Beverage opener: Benefits

-Beverage openers are useful for opening every day beverage containers for those who have limited hand strength as it eliminates the need for strong twisting or pulling motions.
+Beverage openers are useful for opening everyday beverage containers for those who have limited hand strength as it eliminates the need for strong twisting or pulling motions.
 Plastic bottles may become stuck due to a high volume of carbonation released during shipping or overtightening.
 Some do not have fingernails with which to properly use a stay tab and glass bottles almost always require some sort of bottle opener.